ucsb-dreamlab/twarc/workedex.md

     python utils/source.py nh_sub_dod.jsonl > nh_dod_source.html

+*Note: The html is hardcoded in the source.py file.
+The title of the page is set to "Title".
+To change this, you have to edit the html code itself from 'Title Here'(https://github.com/DocNow/twarc/blob/3dd763516e643d070fab237bd5fb18b1274ec738/utils/wall.py#L113) to the title of your choice*

 ![DOD SOURCE](/assets/dod_source.png)

 We can click on the links provided for each source to learn more about them.